muffato/muffato.github.io/projects.md

 The EMBL postdoc retreat is an annual EMBL event that promotes scientific exchange among postdocs and provides a platform to address issues relevant to postdoctoral researchers.

+## Postdoc representative - Scientific & Social Affairs Exec

+_May 2011 to May 2013_

+I got elected into EMBL-EBI's Postdoc Committee, whose role is to liaise with the EMBL staff representatives, and manage activities and events for the postdoc community.
+My role was to organize scientific seminars and invite guest speakers for "Career talks".

 ## Personal project - Raspberry Pi

 _2011 to 2015_

 I used a Raspberry Pi as a test bed to develop my system administration skills.
 At its peak it ran a VPN, an email server, file servers (FTP, SMB, DLNA), a personal website, a blog engine, a photo browser, and online games, and provided SSH access.

+## Vice-President of ensIIE's student association (aka BdE, «Bureau des Élèves»)

+_Jan 2005 to Dec 2005_

+The role of the Student Association is to oversee the various activities and other associations for students of the ensIIE.
+We also act as liaison with the school's director office.

+## Club of Robotics of the ensIIE (aka «Club Robot»)

+_Nov 2003 to Jul 2005_

+My contributions are mostly on the software side of things: position based visual servoing, IA & FPGA (in C, C++ & VHDL).
+We participated in the French Cup of Robotics both years.

 ## Contractor - Cost-analysis tool for electronics manufacturers